RyanW84/CodeReviews.Console.MathGame/README.md

 Math Game

-A fune little Console based Math Game.
+It is a fun little Console based Math Game.

 This implements some key learning points for me including:
 1) Enums